-A dog should not be penalised for trying to mark by moving a metre or two and stopping of its own volition, depending on the situation, or standing up on its hind legs at heel.
-However, a dog which moves to the point where the whole dog has passed the handler must be penalised as it is no longer at heel.
+A dog can also be guilty of running in if it just goes a yard or two and stops of its own volition.
+A dog must not be penalised for trying to mark, even standing up on its hind legs at heel, but a dog which moves to the point where the whole dog has passed the handler must be penalised as it is no longer at heel.

 Sometimes a bird may fall on top of the dog, especially at a drive, which it picks without actually 'running in'.
-Judges' discretion is called for in these circumstances, as is also when a dog is at heel and picks up wounded or dead game without leaving its handlers side.
+Judges' discretion is called for in these circumstances.
+Also when a dog is at heel and picks up wounded or dead game without leaving its handlers side.